What is an LMFT?

 Licensed Marriage and Family Therapist (LMFT)

-• I specialize in helping individuals, couples, and families navigate relationship and family challenges.
+• Specialize in helping individuals, couples, and families navigate relationship and family challenges.

-• My training equips me to enhance communication, resolve conflicts, and improve overall relational dynamics.
+• Training equips them to enhance communication, resolve conflicts, and improve overall relational dynamics.

-• With my specialized expertise, I'm here to help you build stronger, healthier connections within your family, friends, colleagues, and any other loved ones in your life.
+• With their specialized expertise, they’re here to help you build stronger, healthier connections with your family, friends, colleagues, and any other loved ones in your life.

-• Marriage and Family Therapists can not prescribe medication, but I collaborate with clinicians who are licensed to do so.
+• Marriage and Family Therapists can not prescribe medication, but we collaborate with clinicians who are licensed to do so.

 Psychiatrist